Electrochemical reduction of carbon dioxide

-The first examples of electrochemical reduction of carbon dioxide are from the 19th century, when carbon dioxide was reduced to carbon monoxide using a zinc cathode.
-Research in this field intensified in the 1980s following the oil embargoes of the 1970s.
-As of 2021, pilot-scale carbon dioxide electrochemical reduction is being developed by several companies, including Siemens, Dioxide Materials, Twelve and GIGKarasek.
+The electrochemical reduction of CO2 first demonstrated in the 19th century, when carbon dioxide was reduced to carbon monoxide using a zinc cathode.
+The field saw a surge of interest in the 1980s following the oil embargoes of the 1970s.
+As of 2021, pilot and demonstration scale carbon dioxide electrochemical reduction is being developed by several companies, including Siemens, Dioxide Materials, Twelve, GIGKarasek, and OCOchem.
 The techno-economic analysis was recently conducted to assess the key technical gaps and commercial potentials of the carbon dioxide electrolysis technology at near ambient conditions.